risdenk/risdenk.github.io/_posts/2018-02-28-elasticsearch-x-pack-has-privileges-npe.md

 ---

 ### Overview
 [Elasticsearch](https://www.elastic.co/products/elasticsearch) security is implemented through [X-Pack](https://www.elastic.co/guide/en/x-pack/current/xpack-introduction.html) which is an [Elastic](https://www.elastic.co/) proprietary component.
 Although [Elasticsearch is released under an open source license](https://github.com/elastic/elasticsearch), X-Pack is developed solely by Elastic without external influence.
+This is [changing soon](https://www.elastic.co/blog/doubling-down-on-open) in Elastic Stack 6.3 with Elastic [making the X-Pack code available](https://www.elastic.co/products/x-pack/open).

 ### NPE with X-Pack `_has_privileges` API
 While exploring capabilities provided by X-Pack, I found the [`_has_privileges` Privilege API](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-privileges.html) that "allows you to determine whether the logged in user has a specified list of privileges.".
 I expected that issuing a call to `_has_privileges` would return what the user was allowed to do.
 I made the request as documented [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-privileges.html#_request_41).